-H-J began her career in theatre at the tender age of 19, when her father pleaded her to get on board and production manager a show that was logistically challenged.
+H-J began her career in theatre at the age of 19, when her father pleaded her to get on board and production manage a show that was logistically challenged.
 Thus began an insane immersion/addiction…

 Children of the Poor (wr: Mervyn Thompson, dir: Kylie Morgaine Thomas) had a successful season at the Globe Theatre in Dunedin (2001), and for some reason it was decided to tour the show to the Wellington Fringe Festival, plunging H-J yet again into something she was completely out of her depth in: producing and touring a show.
 Fundraisers, Creative Communities, and lots of begging got them there, and an amazing show was performed to all of about 3 people a night.